×

 Editors’ note:

-This is also available in Finnish.
+This is also available in Finnish and Swedish.

 Year after year, surprising and shocking events take place in our rapidly changing world.
 Inevitably, fear takes hold of many—even Christians—as they witness and read about wars, natural disasters, and political upheaval.
 God’s people begin to wonder whether we dare to speak aloud biblical truths anymore, when the former Minister of the Interior of Finland, the current MP, Päivi Räsänen, just started a new trial for quoting the Bible on social media and displaying the biblical concept of marriage.
 And should we continue having children?
 After all, we’ve been taught that there are already too many people on this planet, and it makes one wonder if we should really be adding children to a world like this one.
 What if there is another pandemic on the way?
 Or if war breaks out in Finland?
 Is there enough food for everyone?
 And what happens if electricity prices rise again this winter?
 What about interest rates on loans?
 We have all faced these questions in recent years and may continue to ask again in the coming months.
 After decades of steady prosperity, our time suddenly feels like quicksand that starts to sink just when we think everything is fine.